aragon/network/implementation-spec.md

       - Token: `0x960b236a07cf122663c4303350609a66a7b288c0`
       - Staking pool: TBD

 - Disputable Voting 1.
 Used to start new votes and poll tokenholders about specific issues.
-This Voting app is parameterized for less risky types of proposals (compared to Voting 2: lower approval and support thresholds, shorter vote duration, lower collateral requirements, etc).
+This Voting app is parameterized for less risky types of proposals (compared to Voting 2: lower approval threshold, shorter vote duration, lower collateral requirements, etc).

     - Parameterization:
       - Token: Voting aggregator